weleoka/soa-g2-project/README.md

 ```

+## The student-service build process as a service
+Student service can be built using `/soa-g2-student-service/docker_build.sh`, which is recommended.
+It can also be done running the docker compose service, and uncommenting the service in `docker_compose.yml`, but then using the command `UID=${UID} GID=${GID} docker-compose up --no-deps student-service-builder`.
+You may have an issue with UID being a read-only variable in bash.

+To always run the build process with docker-compose and then afterwards starting the JRE container is not practical as the build process takes so long to return.

 ### Networks
 Due to some machines running VPN or other docker newtorks it is safest to create an independent subnet for this project.
 Before running docker-compose up make sure that the network exists on your host machine, which is what the command `docker network create g2s-net-1 --subnet 172.24.24.0/24` does.